Teradata/stampede/README.md

 * Copyright notices.
 * Fill in example content.
-* Create project feature in the stampede driver.
 * Test email support.
 * Test all the stampede CLI options.
 * Provide man pages.